cap-js/docs/java/remote-services.md

       retrievalStrategy: "CurrentTenant"
 ```

-Based on this configuration, a destination with name `s4-business-partner-api` will be looked up via the Cloud SDK.
+In this configuration, a destination with name `s4-business-partner-api`will be looked up via the Cloud SDK.
 The additional parameter `retrievalStrategy: CurrentTenant` ensures that the destination will be looked up from the subscriber account if the tenant is correctly set in the Request Context.
 As a pre-requisite for destination lookup in subscriber accounts, the CAP application need to define a dependency to the Destination service for their subscriptions e.g. in the SaaS Registry.
 This can be enabled by setting the `cds.multiTenancy.dependences.destination` to `true` in the configuration.

-Retrieval strategies are part of a of strategies provided by Cloud SDK which is exposed as part of the configuration for _Remote Services_.
+Retrieval strategies are part of a set of strategies provided by Cloud SDK which is exposed as part of the configuration for _Remote Services_.
 These strategies offer flexibility to the CAP application to control behavior of destination loading beyond the described scenario.
 For details refer to section about [destination strategies](#destination-strategies).

 #### Service Binding-based Scenarios
 Service Binding-based _Remote Services_ are the desired solution if the _Remote Service_ is running on the BTP.
 The CAP Java SDK will extract the relevant information from the service binding to connect to the _Remote Service_.
 Service binding-based _Remote Services_ have the advantage over destination-based _Remote Services_ of simpler usage because there is no need to externalize configuration (e.g. credentials) into a destination.
 Also, aspects like credential rotation is provided out-of-the box.